 Yesterday, at the end of our final lesson, she told me we would celebrate my graduation at the place where we first met seven years ago.
 I did not remember meeting sister Reza at the Docks or how I became her pupil.
 Seven years ago I was only four.
 I had always thought I had discovered her myself in one of my exploration trips through Old Town.
-Much like how I had discovered the kind baking lady who gave me cookies or the always angry looking giant who would throw me high into the air, after which he would carry me around Old Town on his shoulder laughing loudly.
+Much like how I had discovered the kind baking lady who gave me cookies or the always angry looking giant who would throw me high into the air, after which he would carry me around Old Town on his shoulder, laughing loudly.

 The whole day I had been excited, eager to learn more about how I first met my most favourite person in Old Town: sister Reza, the patient teacher.
 I had not expected she would tell me that I was the person who taught her something.
-I did not remember teaching her anything at all, let alone the life changing lesson she was talking about.
+I did not remember teaching her anything at all.
+Let alone the life changing lesson she was talking about.
 I was only four, how could I have?

 Still flushed and puzzled by her sudden revelation, I took a deep breath to calm my pounding heart and followed her.

 During my years of study with sister Reza I had heard many stories about her.
 Some stories were more fantastic than others.
 But no matter who I asked about her, friend or foe, she was considered a living legend by all.
 It was said that before she came to Old Town the streets were filled with beggars and the unemployed by day and ruled by all sorts of dealers and addicts at night.
-But in seven years she had transformed Old Town from an impoverished neighborhood designated for demolition by the City Council into a bustling center of creativity and productivity.
+But in seven years she had transformed Old Town, from an impoverished neighbourhood designated for demolition by the City Council, into a bustling center of creativity and productivity.

 Rumors abound on how this transformation of Old Town came about.
 Some said she was backed by powerful people in high places.
-There was talk of a vast amount of old money and cross country influence she had at her disposal as supposed heir of some grand dynasty.
+There was talk of vast amounts of old money and cross country influence she had at her disposal as supposed heir of some grand dynasty.
 Others maintained the transformation was the ultimate result of her love for the people, a brilliant mind and sound governance.
 And then there were the more sinister theories of Old Town as the testing grounds for human experiments on a gigantic scale in social psychology, development economics and genetic engineering.

 Many times I had asked her how she stopped the City Council from demolishing Old Town for redevelopment.
 How did she attract craftsmen and architects, physicians and engineers, artists and scholars, botanists and chefs from all over the world to set up shop and settle in Old Town?
 With what capital had she turned derelict buildings with leaky roofs into attractive boutiques and warm homes with rooftop gardens?
 And what had happened to all the beggars, unemployed, dealers and addicts that once roamed the streets of Old Town?